lukasschwab/github-corners/readme.md

+**Note from Lukas:** the ribbon I like and use is in transparency.html.
+Everything else is the tholman's work.
+I modified this repo for use in [tomatillo](http://lukasschwab.me/tomatillo/)!

 ### GitHub Corners

 Phew, GitHub is over seven years old now... and is unquestionably synonymous with open source.
 After 7 years, those GitHub ribbons are more than overdue for a cleaner, more modern alternative.
 [This is my take.](http://tholman.com/github-corners)